openresty/replace-filter-nginx-module/README.markdown

 The semantics of the submatch capturing variables is exactly the same as in the Perl 5 language.

-Multiple `replace_filter` directives in a single location is also supported.
+Multiple `replace_filter` directives in the same scope is also supported.
 All the patterns will be applied at the same time as in a tokenizer.
 We will *not* use the longest token match semantics, but rather, patterns will be prioritized according to their order in the configure file.